How to Select the Best Enterprise Resource Planning (ERP) Software for Your Business

 The first steps modern business systems done in order to manage their resources and needs was the developing of MRP (Material Requirements Planning) Systems.
 These were computerized systems that upgraded the inventory control and production planning.
 In the second phase, the MRP II (Manufacturing Resource Planning) was developed.
 Therefore, ERP Systems are a continuation of the MRP II concept with additional features for finance, product distribution and Human Resource Management.
 These features are integrated so that they can satisfy general business needs of an integrated or networked company.
 The decision-making process can be far advanced in all spheres of company business by using these systems, since all activities and functions are connected; thus, chain value integration, resource usage optimization and synchronized planning, management and control are guaranteed.
 All this combined, leads to the improvement in the information flow by a vertical, horizontal and lateral communication line.
 ERP should be seen as an improvement of already successful business processes.
 In order for the implementation to be successful, it must be in the line with the company`s strategy.
 In connection with that, business processes and activities that are no longer needed should be eliminated adequately, while others should be upgraded, because that is the right way to accelerate the implementation itself and, also, increase the chances for the success.
 A good ERP Software should enable quick and easy performance of all these tasks and provide clear reports based on the accurate data.
 The ability to provide quality and precise reports is one of the most important qualities of a good ERP program.

-What is Enterprise Resource Planning (ERP) Software?
+What are Enterprise Resource Planning (ERP) Software?

 Enterprise Resource Planning offers a complete suite of functionality that will seamlessly integrate and automate your business processes and provide your organization with the visibility, tools and technology you need to meet the demands of your business.
 ERP Software is highly configurable to accommodate the diverse needs of users across most sectors of the economy.
 ERP support all business functions of an enterprise, such as procurement, material management, production, logistics, maintenance, sales, distribution, financial accounting, asset management, cash management, controlling, strategic planning, and quality management.
 ERP also supports industry specific business functions like managing hospitals, and student administration at universities.
 ERP software is based on an integrated database that stores master and transactional data in a consistent way and with controlled redundancy.ERP is also designed for companies that do business such as purchase, produce, sell, warehouse in various countries.
 ERP can handle the specific requirements of different regions and these software also includes preconfigured country specific chart of accounts, preformatted document types and HR related rules such as payroll.
 ERP Software also support the ability to handle multiple currencies in all transactions.